Splines to SVG

 by two different end types.

-The following demo is pretty busy trying to pack all open-spline end-types (other than straight lines).
+Following demo is pretty busy trying to pack all open-spline end-types (other than straight lines).

-As the demo loads, the dependent end type segments are C1 connected to the
+Onload, the constrained end segments (clamped aqua, colinear yellow) are C1 connected to the

 side designs.
-Moving the middle junction does not affect either end type continuity.
+Moving the middle junction does not affect either constrained type continuity.

 Moving the end junctions along the shadowed line keeps the colinear ends (yellow)

-at least G1 continuous but moving them off-line lowers the continuity of the colinear to C0 (connected but not smooth).
+at least G1 continuous but moving them off-line, lowers the continuity of the colinear to C0 (connected but not smooth).

 Same time, the clamped spline (aqua) continuity at end joins is unaffected.

 The clamped spline can also be smoothly connected to the middle design to